cyber-shah/graphs-paper/Report.md

 # 3 - Background
 Graph traversal algorithms form the backbone of various computational processes, from deciphering networks to enabling efficient path-finding.
 These algorithms are instrumental in navigating the intricate web of connections that graphs represent.
-One fundamental class of graph traversal algorithms includes Depth First Search (DFS), which excels in exploring the depths of a graph's structure.
+One fundamental class of graph traversal algorithms includes Depth-First Search (DFS), which excels in exploring the depths of a graph's structure.

 In this section, we will delve into the theoretical foundations of DFS, its operational principles, and its applicability across various scenarios.
 By understanding DFS in the context of graph traversal algorithms, we can appreciate its unique strengths and limitations as we delve deeper into its mechanics.